Khaliun-beep/Data-Analysis-Portfolio/README.md

     - **dplyr**: An essential R package for data manipulation

-**Key Insights**
+**Key Insights:**

-- **Sales Volume vs. Price**: The scatter plot illustrates the relationship between sales volume and price across different product categories.
+- **Sales Volume vs. Price:** The scatter plot illustrates the relationship between sales volume and price across different product categories.
 This visualization helps identify trends and patterns in how price impacts sales performance. <br>

-- **Impact of Promotions**: The boxplot of sales volume by promotion status reveals how promotional activities influence sales.
+- **Impact of Promotions:** The boxplot of sales volume by promotion status reveals how promotional activities influence sales.
 This insight is crucial for understanding the effectiveness of promotional strategies.

-- **Product Position**: Examining the products across different positions.
+- **Product Position:** Examining the products across different positions.

-**Visualizations**
+**Visualizations:**

-- **Scatter Plot**: Displays the relationship between sales volume and price, colored by product category.
+- **Scatter Plot:** Displays the relationship between sales volume and price, colored by product category.
-- **Box plot**: Compares sales volume by promotion status to assess the impact of promotions on sales.
+- **Box plot:** Compares sales volume by promotion status to assess the impact of promotions on sales.
-- **Bar Plot**: Counts sales of products by position at the store.
+- **Bar Plot:** Counts sales of products by position at the store.
 ##

-### *3. E-commerce Customer Behavior Analysis with SQL <a href="https://github.com/Khaliun-beep/Projects/blob/main/ecommerce-customer-behavior.sql" target="_blank" style="display: inline-block; padding: 8px 16px; font-size: 14px; color: #fff; background-color: #007bff; text-align: center; text-decoration: none; border-radius: 4px;">Click Here</a>
+### *3. E-commerce Customer Behavior Analysis with SQL* <a href="https://github.com/Khaliun-beep/Projects/blob/main/ecommerce-customer-behavior.sql" target="_blank" style="display: inline-block; padding: 8px 16px; font-size: 14px; color: #fff; background-color: #007bff; text-align: center; text-decoration: none; border-radius: 4px;">Click Here</a>

 **Project Overview:** This project focuses on analyzing customer behavior data from an e-commerce platform to understand customer segmentation, satisfaction levels, and purchase patterns.
 The goal of the analysis is to segment customers based on their behavior and provide actionable insights that can help enhance retention strategies and optimize marketing efforts.